Car Accident FAQs

 If you are in a car accident and the other driver does not have car insurance or adequate coverage, you can seek compensation through your own insurance carrier.
 Your personal automobile policy includes Supplemental Underinsured and Uninsured Motorist Coverage.
 Call the Dietrich Law Firm P.C.'s team of Buffalo, New York car accident lawyers today at 716-839-3939 so that we can review your insurance policy and help you!
 We are available 24 hours per day and 7 days per week, and there is never a fee unless we WIN for you!

-Call the Dietrich Law Firm P.C. immediately at (716) 839-3939 so that our aggressive, tenacious and hardworking personal injury lawyers can fight to obtain the best result for your personal injury claim in Buffalo, New York.
-We are available 24 hours a day, 7 days a week and there is never a fee until we WIN for you!
+Call the Dietrich Law Firm P.C. immediately at 716-839-3939 so that our aggressive, tenacious, and hardworking personal injury lawyers can fight to obtain the best result for your personal injury claim in Buffalo, New York.
+We are available 24 hours a day, 7 days a week, and there is never a fee until we WIN for you!